adrianpothuaud/HireMeProject/README.md

 ### Tech

-Hire Me uses a number of open source projects to work properly:
+Hire Me uses a number of technologies and projects to work properly:

 * [JavaScript - AngularJS] - HTML enhanced with dynamic content!
 * [Twitter Bootstrap] - great UI boilerplate for modern web apps with responsive design